baylisslabs/FCND-Estimation-CPP/WRITEUP.md

 \end{align*}
 $ --> <img style="transform: translateY(0.1em); background: white;" src="svg/lycZizkGjb.svg">

-As the matrix `gPrime` was already initialized as the identity matrix this leaves a further 6 elements to be assigned as follows:
+As the matrix `gPrime` was already initialized to the identity matrix this leaves a further 6 elements to be assigned as follows:

 ```cpp
 for(int i=0;i<3;++i) {